 Nike has the consistent, easily recognizable swoosh and slogan “Just Do It.”
 Nike has been able to make the average person capable of athletic feats with a simple pair of sneakers.
 Focusing on image and a way of life are at the heart of the company’s marketing.
 Staying on top of market research has allowed Nike to see the change in its decades-long run.
 For example, the team spirit of sports that inspired Nike’s original line started to move toward an individualistic style.
 This led to its late line of shoes in the late 1990s that customers could personalize and monogram.
 Right before the 2017 Grammy Award broadcast in the middle of Black History Month, Nike launched an ad campaign.

 This campaign had an important social message on many consumers’ minds.
 Celebrities brought to light the value of equality on and off the field.
 Nike even went so far as to partner with organizations whose mission is to bring about equality in communities.

 Netflix and What?

-Netflix brought Blockbuster and much more directly to your home, so you never again had to “be kind and rewind.”
+Netflix brought Blockbuster and much more directly to your home.
+Now you never again had to “be kind and rewind.”
 The slogan “Watch Instantly” stated exactly what its customers did.
-Netflix’s original shows and customers’ binge-watching behavior became so popular that the slogan “Netflix and chill” become young people’s secret way of saying “hooking up.”
-Eventually, Netflix used the slogan for its own marketing purposes, showing its playful connection to its customers.
+Netflix’s original shows and customers’ binge-watching behavior became very popular.
+So much so that “Netflix and chill” became its own code.
+Eventually, Netflix used the slogan for its own marketing purposes.
+Showing its playful connection to its customers.